simoneyc/YT_tool/myYTD/README.md

   ```
   pyinstaller hide_console.py --icon=a9mz0-dsomv-001.ico --name=YTD --onefile --paths="C:.......\Python\Python39\site-packages"
   ```
-* And after you will see:
+* And after you will see the exe in dist file:
   >You can click to do everything above!!!
   >
   >![exe file](image.png)